dedee95/findGEVE/README.md

 ![findGEVE plot example](docs/findGEVE_plot_example.png)

 Default output will be in multipage `.pdf` format.
-If you have more than one GEVE, you will have more than one plot.
 Each GEVE will have their own plot per page.

 ## 4. findGEVE algorithm detail
 This tool has six main steps for robust GEVE identification.
 It can be used on contig- or chromosome-level genome assemblies.